oof2win2/fdgl/README.md

 A todolist outline for the project

+- [ ] backend: add processing of notifs from a R2 queue about uploaded files
+- [ ] backend: add merging of communities into one
+- [ ] add a notif type for merged communities + categories
+- [ ] add a notif for deleted communities + categories
+- [ ] backend: add caching of notifs for the past ~30m with a DO
-- [ ] Authentication
+- [ ] backend: implement auth properly using session tokens or something
-- [ ] Community management
+- [ ] backend: add fetching of report proof with reports
-- [ ] Figuring out the community configs?
-Do we store them in the backend or where?
+- [ ] build the clientside handler
-- [ ] Outline for a clientside handler
+- [ ] build the community discord bot